binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 ### Review Other Chapters {#cloud-identify-risks-review-other-chapters}

-There is a lot in common with the topic of Cloud security in the other chapters of this fascicle and Fascicle 0.
-Had I not already provided coverage, I would be doing so again now.
+There is a lot in common on the topic of Cloud security in the other chapters of this fascicle and Fascicle 0.

-This is a good time to orient / reorient yourself with the related topics / concepts from the other chapters.
-From here on in, I will be assuming you can apply the knowledge from the other chapters to the topic of Cloud security without me having to revisit large sections of it, specifically:
+This point in the chapter, is a good time to orient / reorient yourself with the related topics / concepts from the other chapters.
+From here on in, I will assume that you can apply the knowledge from the other chapters to the topic of Cloud security without me having to revisit large sections of it, specifically:

 **[Fascicle 0](https://leanpub.com/holistic-infosec-for-web-developers/)**: